 - Monica Garrido-Mejia is a full-time Health Assistant and works predominantly on the Randolph Campus, acting as a liaison between the RN, student health and wellness faculty/staff members, and families.
 Monica is a Certified Nurse Assistant (CNA) and is also certified in CPR.
 Email Monica.

-- Tina Akervik is a full-time Health Assistant and works predominantly on the Goodrich Campus.
+- Tina Akervik is a full-time Health Assistant and works predominantly on the Randolph Campus.
 She has served as a Health Services Associate in the Bloomington Public Schools and is certified as an Emergency Medical Technician, as well as Basic Life Support and Advanced Cardiovascular Life Support.
 Email Tina.

 Stay Safe Minnesota: A comprehensive overview of Minnesota's response to COVID